Last Updated on March 6, 2021 by Bill Allen

 Mixing glasses are clear pint glasses bartenders use to combine several ingredients and also when ingredients need to be muddled.
 You can also use them as a shaker in a pinch.

-They come in a variety of shapes and sizes, some even have a strainer at the end which can be used to keep from pouring small chunks of ice into the drink.
 The most common way to use the shaker is to first add a good size scoop of ice, then pour the least expensive alcohol first so as to avoid making a mistake and wasting an expensive ingredient in one of your upscale drinks.
+And talking about ice, check out our list to find the best ice maker for cocktails here.

 Most bars will use speed pour spouts for serving.
 They allow you to use a counting method to measure shots and make the process of pouring much more precise than other methods.
 Most spouts pour at an average speed of 4 counts per ounce, but make sure to test the speed of the spouts when you first begin serving at a new bar.
 You can use a jigger to test your counts.
 I always try to serve a “good drink” as far as the amount of alcohol goes, so I use a 5 count.
 And a six for “neat” drinks.